lowcoder-org/lowcoder/docs/build-apps/event-handlers.md

 ### Go to app

-Navigate to an Openblocks app with optional query or hash parameters.
+Navigate to an Lowcoder app with optional query or hash parameters.

 | Parameter            | Function                                                                                            |
 | -------------------- | --------------------------------------------------------------------------------------------------- |